PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains dropout layers in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 Moreover early stop is being used to prevent overfitting.

+![alt text][image11]

+Model produced at epoch 7 is elected based on lowest validation loss.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.